The merit in all things consists in the difficulty.

 This is a story about how I experimented with using an iPad Air 2 to write code, what worked and what didn’t, and where I ended up.

-Update: I continued my quest in Can you Write Code on a Chromebook?
+I continued my quest in Can you Write Code on a Chromebook? and Using Windows 10 and the Surface Book 2 for Web Development.

 Why did I head down this ludicrous path?
 That’s a long story.
 You can read it at My Ideal Software Development Environment.